 - 1. A "Child in Care" means any child who is in the care of a local authority in accordance with Section 22 (1) of the Children Act 1989.
 A child who was "previously a Child in Care" means a child who after being Looked After became subject to an Adoption Order under Section 46 of the Adoption and Children Act 2002, a Residence Order under Section 8 of the Children Act 1989 or Special Guardianship Order under Section 14A of the Children Act 1989. - 2.
 Applications will only be considered under this category if there is evidence provided such as a Child Protection Order, Children in Need document or a written statement from a doctor, social worker or other relevant independent professional.
 The information must confirm the exceptional medical or social need and demonstrate how the specified school is the only school that can meet the defined needs of the child.
 The local authority is all inclusive and will meet all legislative requirements to accommodate children within their educational setting as appropriate to their need. - 3.
 The term 'sibling' means full brother or sister, half or step brother or sister, adoptive brother or sister and other non-blood related children who live with married or cohabiting parents in the same household and relates to all year groups provided by the school.
-In the case of an infant school the sibling link will apply to the related junior school and vice versa.

-- 4. N/A - 5.
+In the case of an infant school the sibling link will apply to the related junior school and vice versa. - 4.
+N/A - 5.
 This does not include independent schools, pre-schools or nurseries. - 6.
 In order to qualify for consideration under this category, parents/guardians will need to show that at least one adult family member and the child to whom the application relates to have been attending their local church at least once a month for a minimum of a year prior to the closing date for applications.
-The application must also be supported by a written statement from the vicar/priest/minister or leader of the church confirming this. - 7.
+The application must also be supported by a written statement from the vicar/priest/minister or leader of the church confirming this.
+In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship. - 7.
 The term 'children' includes full, half, step, adopted and those non-blood related but resident through marriage, civil partnerships or single family co-habitation arrangements at the time of application or deadline. - 8.
 Staff are defined as all employed teaching and support staff at the preferred school.
 'Children of staff' refers to situations where the staff member is the natural parent, the legal guardian or a resident step parent.
 If applicants wish to be considered under this criterion then a letter from the Headteacher confirming the above applies to the applicant must be provided at the time of application.